 Liability Waiver Required prior to trip: yes (online here)

-Meeting Location: USFS White Chuck Boat Launch (located at confluence of White Chuck and Sauk River, approximately 8 miles East of Darrington, WA on highway 530.
+Meeting Location: USFS White Chuck Boat Launch (located at confluence of White Chuck and Sauk River, approximately 8 miles East of Darrington, WA on the Mountain Loop Highway.
 Map Below.
 USFS Website for exact location click here.

-Shhhh... this river is a secret!
+The Sauk River is surrounded by incredible mountains and represents one of the finest pure whitewater rafting trips anywhere.
+It has something for everyone.
 The guides love the Sauk and our guests rave about it because it is simply amazing.
 The Sauk River is a perfect intermediate level whitewater trip that feels like a wilderness adventure.
 While you're there it feels like you're a million miles from the stresses and traffic, but it only takes less than 2 hours of driving from downtown Seattle.
 Very continuous, fun, splashy whitewater surrounded by magnificent peaks and mountainous views of the North Cascade Mountains.
 A real treasure of a river that is hidden from all that would bother you back in the city.
 Leave work behind and feel the thrill of the Sauk River and witness the majesty of an ancient river corridor that remains alive and vibrant with more continuous whitewater than any other Western Washington commercial section.
 7 miles of some of the best whitewater in the northwest that seems to take your breath away and leave you wanting more around every incredible river bend.
 This is a great step up from rivers like the Skagit, Wenatchee, or Teiton Rivers in Washington and functions as a nice escape for thrill seekers who want to get out of Seattle or Bellingham and run some great big wave/technical whitewater.
 This is our premier whitewater trip and is not recommended for kids or the elderly; but for those who crave the adventurous feel of a mountain stream that is gushing with natural beauty, then look no further than the Sauk.